-1. Leaves with 7–12 pairs of distinct lateral veins; mature pistillate aments 11–21 (–24) mm thick, sessile or nearly so (peduncles at most ca. 5 mm); bark of twigs with flavor of wintergreen; mature plant a tree with yellowish peeling or dark yellowish, reddish, or blackish bark.
+1. Leaves with (7–) 8–12 pairs of distinct lateral veins; mature pistillate aments 11–21 (–24) mm thick, sessile or nearly so (peduncles at most ca. 5 mm); bark of twigs with flavor of wintergreen.

 2. Leaf tips (of larger leaves, especially the paired short shoot leaves) slightly concavely tapered to a short acuminate apex; leaves usually irregularly doubly serrate; bark yellowish, peeling (occasionally dark and sometimes furrowed or checkered); abundant, often large, forest tree.

 2. Leaf tips cuneately tapered to an acute tip; leaves singly serrate; bark dark red to reddish brown (especially in younger trees), not peeling, shiny; very rare small to medium tree known to date only from one site southeastern Michigan.

-1. Leaves with (2–) 3–8 (–9) pairs of distinct lateral veins; mature pistillate aments (5–) 6–10 (–12) mm thick, distinctly peduncled (the peduncles sometimes as short as 2 mm in B. pumila, a peatland shrub); bark of twigs without wintergreen flavor; mature plant usually a small to large many-stemmed shrub or a tree with white peeling bark.
+1. Leaves with (2–) 3–8 (–9) pairs of distinct lateral veins; mature pistillate aments (5–) 6–10 (–14 in Betula nigra) mm thick, distinctly peduncled (the peduncles sometimes as short as 2 mm in B. pumila, a peatland shrub); bark of twigs without wintergreen flavor.

 3. Leaf blades 1–3.5 cm long (or up to 5 cm on sprouts), mostly ± obovate and rounded at the apex; wings of fruit narrower than the body; plant a bushy shrub with dark bark.

-3. Leaf blades mostly 5–8 (–10) cm long, ± ovate to broadly triangular, sometimes cordate, acute at apex; wings of fruit broader than the body; plant a tree with white bark (or often dark, especially when juvenile).
+3. Leaf blades mostly 5–8 (–10) cm long, ± ovate to broadly triangular, sometimes cordate, acute to acuminate at apex; wings of fruit broader than the body; plant a tree with white to silvery or reddish bark (or often dark, especially when juvenile).